johndgarage/nemethcollab/README.md

 useEffect to fire.
 I’m assuming this is a mutability feature of useState and/or const’s that I’m missing.
 ```

-## It has a few components which call a mock rest api.
+## The DEMO has a few components which call a [mock rest api](https://jsonplaceholder.typicode.com/).

 Here's a component Hierarchy Diagram